 DISTRIBUTION: Smallmouth bass are native to the Tennessee River drainage.
-They have been unsuccessfully introduced into Lake Lewis Smith (Black Warrior River) and the Cahaba, Coosa, and upper Tombigbee rivers.
-A sub-page shows the Alabama distribution and shows a United States map including only the native range of this species.
+They have been unsuccessfully introduced into Smith Lake (Black Warrior River) and the Cahaba, Coosa and upper Tombigbee rivers.

 HABITAT AND BIOLOGY: Smallmouth bass inhabit clear, small to medium-sized streams, rivers, and reservoirs.
 They favor such underwater structures as rock outcrops, logs, treetops, and constructed riprap walls.
 Spawning usually occurs in April and May, when water temperatures reach 59º to 63ºF (15º to 18ºC) (Hubbs and Bailey, 1938).
 Smallmouth feed primarily on small fishes, crayfishes, and insects (Hubert, 1977).
 Carlander (1977) reports life spans of six to 14 years in southern and northern populations.

 REMARKS: The smallmouth bass is a favorite game fish across much of the eastern United States.
 The tailwater area below Wheeler Lock and Dam is one of the premier smallmouth fishing areas in North America, and several world line-class records have been set there in recent years.
 Most anglers fishing the tailwaters either drift or anchor below the dam while using live bait or bouncing artificial jigs along the bottom.